-C3 glomerulopathy (C3G) is a rare kidney disease.
-In C3G, an important part of the immune system known as the complement cascade is overactive, which results in the excessive breakdown of a protein called C3.1 These C3 breakdown products become trapped in the kidney, causing inflammation and damage to the organ.1
+IC-MPGN and C3G are rare kidney diseases.
+In both diseases, an important part of the immune system known as the complement cascade is overactive, which results in the excessive breakdown of a protein called C3.1 These C3 breakdown products become trapped in the kidney, causing inflammation and damage to the organ.1

-Pegcetacoplan is a targeted C3 inhibitor designed to regulate uncontrolled or excessive complement activation.
-We believe it may have the potential to target the underlying disease process of C3G.
+Pegcetacoplan is a targeted C3 therapy under investigation for IC-MPGN and C3G.
+We believe pegcetacoplan may have the potential to target the underlying disease processes of IC-MPGN and C3G.

 For clinical trial information, please email us at email@example.com.